 The FAFSA asks for information about income, assets and demographic factors, such as household size and number of children enrolled in college at the same time.
 This information is used to calculate the expected family contribution, which determines eligibility for federal student aid.
 For instance, if the EFC is zero, then the student will most likely qualify for the maximum Pell Grant — a federal award based on financial need.

-According to Sallie Mae’s 2021 survey, How America Pays for College, 68% of families submitted the 2020-2021 FAFSA application.
+According to Sallie Mae’s 2022 survey, How America Pays for College, 70% of families with undergraduate students submitted the 2021-2022 FAFSA application.
 In many cases, the families who did not apply believed they would not qualify for federal financial aid.
 Others missed the deadline or felt the application was too complicated.

 What Do I Need to Know About the IRS Data Retrieval Tool?

-Students and their families can save time with the IRS Data Retrieval Tool, called DRT, which automatically transfers tax information to the online application.
-This feature is also available on the mobile app.
+Students and their families can save time with the IRS Data Retrieval Tool, called IRS DRT, which automatically transfers tax information to the online application.

 To use the tool, income tax returns from the prior prior year need to have been filed electronically at least three weeks prior to completing the FAFSA.
 If the tax returns were filed via mail, then applicants need to allow at least 11 weeks before using the tool.